 Applicants must complete the Union County College Application for Admission.
-The application for credit admissions can be obtained from the Admissions Office at the Cranford, Elizabeth, and Plainfield Campuses or through the college website, www.ucc.edu (online Web Services).
-Candidates for admission are urged to apply 6 months prior to the start of the semester/session.
+The application for credit admission can be obtained from the Admissions office at the Cranford, Elizabeth, and Plainfield Campuses or through the College website, www.ucc.edu (online Web Services).
+Candidates for admission are urged to apply six months prior to the start of the semester/session.

 Allied Health and Nursing program applicants must apply within the required program deadline date.
 JFK Medical Center Muhlenberg Snyder School applicants must apply directly to the JFK Medical Center Muhlenberg Snyder Schools; all academic processing will be handled through the Schools.
 The Trinitas School of Nursing application for admission must be submitted directly to the Admissions Office, Union County College.
-Union County College applicants must submit their application to the Admissions Office of Union County College, Cranford campus.
+Union County College applicants must submit their application to the Admissions Office of Union County College.
 Rutgers - The State University of New Jersey acceptance is done yearly for most programs.
 Acceptance to all Allied Health and Nursing programs are not guaranteed; therefore, students are required to review each program's requirements.
-Applicants requesting further information and/or counseling services may contact the recruitment office or counseling office on any campus.
-Those interested in the JFK Medical Center Muhlenberg Snyder Schools programs should contact the School directly.
+Applicants requesting further information and/or advising services may contact the Recruitment Office or the Advising, Career, and Transfer department on any campus.
+Those interested in the JFK Medical Center Muhlenberg Snyder Schools programs should contact the school directly.

-After submission of the Union County College application and before enrolling in courses placement testing in English and Math are required.
-The results of the test will not affect admission to the college. (see placement testing)
+After submission of the Union County College application and before enrolling in courses, placement testing in English and Math are required.
+The results of the test will not affect admission to the College. (see Placement Testing)

 Applicants with a disability are urged to seek an interview with the Coordinator of Services for Students with Disabilities.
-The Coordinator is located in Counseling Services on the Cranford Campus.
+The Coordinator is located in the Advising, Career, and Transfer department on the Cranford Campus.